-The District will provide certain updated financial information and operating data which is customarily prepared by the District and is publicly available to the MSRB on an annual basis.
-The information to be updated includes quantitative financial information and operating data with respect to the District of the general type included in this Official Statement under Tables 1, 3, 4 and 9 in Appendix A and the information in Appendix D to the extent that such information and financial statements are customarily prepared by the District and are publicly available (currently, information that is customarily prepared by the District and is publicly available consists of the District's annual audited financial statements and annual property tax reports).
-The District will update and provide this information within six months after the end of each fiscal year.
+The District will file certain updated financial information and operating data with the MSRB annually.
+The information to be updated includes all quantitative financial information and operating data with respect to the District of the general type included in this Official Statement in Tables numbered 1 through 5 and 7 through 11 of APPENDIX A and in APPENDIX C. The District will update and provide this information to the MSRB within 6 months after the end of each fiscal year ending in or after 2018.

-The financial information and operating data to be provided may be set forth in full in one or more documents or may be included by specific reference to any document available to the public on the MSRB's Internet Web site or filed with the Securities and Exchange Commission (the "SEC"), as permitted by the Rule, as permitted by SEC Rule 15c2-12, as amended (the "Rule").
+The District may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by the United States Securities and Exchange Commission (the "SEC") Rule 15c2-12 (the "Rule").
 The updated information will include audited financial statements, if the District commissions an audit and it is completed by the required time.
-If audited financial statements are not available by the required time, the District will provide unaudited financial statements by the required time and audited financial statements when and if the audit report becomes available.
-Any such financial statements will be prepared in accordance with the accounting principles described in Appendix D or such other accounting principles as the District may be required to employ from time to time pursuant to state law or regulation.
+If audited financial statements are not available within 12 months of or after the end of the Fiscal year, the District will provide unaudited financial statements within such 12-month period and audited financial statements when and if such audited financial statements become available.
+Any such financial statements will be prepared in accordance with the accounting principles described in Appendix C or such other accounting principles as the District may be required to employ from time to time pursuant to state law or regulation.

 The District's current fiscal year end is August 31.
-Accordingly, it must provide updated information by the last day of February in each year, unless the District changes its fiscal year.
-If the District changes its fiscal year, it will notify the MSRB of the change.
+Accordingly, it must provide updated information by the last day of February in each year, unless it changes its fiscal year.
+If the District changes its fiscal year, it will file notice of such change with the MSRB.